Dogs: A Lifestyle Approach

 Upcoming class!
 Dog Lifestyle Course

-Saturday mornings beginning February 4 in Eureka, MT.
-Puppies, small dogs and adults will be split with enough interest.
+Saturday mornings beginning February 11 in Eureka, MT.
+Puppies under 8 months and small dogs at 9am.
+Adults over 9 months at 10:15am.
 Socialization and lifestyle focus. $75 for 6 weeks.
 Contact Alex to sign up.